millerms/CranburyChiropractic/_pages/services/neurologic-approach.md

   <details class="reveal reveal--up">
     <summary>Do you still adjust?</summary>
     <div class="faq__content">
-      Yes, when it fits your goals.
+      Yes, when it fits your needs.
 Adjustments are one tool in our toolkit, used alongside exercises and other techniques.
     </div>
   </details>